jesselau76/ebook-GPT-translator/README.md

 ## Usage

-To use this tool, you need change setting.cfg at first.
+To use this tool, you need rename settings.cfg.example to settings.cfg at first.
 ```
 cd pdf-epub-GPT-translator
+mv settings.cfg.example settings.cfg
 nano settings.cfg
 ```